BLOG

 Spinal Cord Injuries

-Car accidents are one of the most common causes of spinal cord injuries in the United States.
+Car accidents are one of the most common causes of spinal cord injuries in the United States (which is why it can be helpful to have a working dash cam).
 They can either be classified as complete or incomplete, which refers to the severity of the spinal cord injury.

 Spinal cord injuries can lead to symptoms such as loss of mobility, weakness in certain parts of the body, and the inability to register temperatures or feel pain in some areas.
 Some may become completely paralyzed as a result.